CognitiveMechanics/cogmech/README.md

 ```

 Operations may must begin with an upper or lowercase letters and can continue with letters, numerals, and underscores `_`.
-By convention, operations that only create a compoound entity are `snake_cased`, while operations are `PascalCased`.
+By convention, operations that only create a compoound entity are `snake_cased`, while operations that apply
+transformations to data are `PascalCased`.

 ## Relations